-We curated a list of the most popular Japan temples and shrines that you cannot miss out on!
+We curated a list of the most popular temples in Japan that you cannot miss out on!
 Check it out!

 Japan is home to numerous temples and shrines that even include some of the ancient and oldest ones.